Solve problems creatively as you study human-centered design thinking online

 - Design director

 - Occupational therapist

 - Product development specialist

 Study online with experienced, diverse professionals and students

 Complete your coursework at times that are convenient for you with CSU’s flexible online learning format.
 Study at your pace to gain career-building skills that put you ahead of the competition.

 Learn in a highly interdisciplinary program from instructors in a wide range of different fields, including engineering, architecture, interior design, digital art, education, cognitive science, occupational therapy, communications, journalism, computer science, merchandising, and business.
 Instructors are leaders in immersive technology, forging a path toward understanding the potential for virtual reality to support the land grant mission of teaching, research, and community engagement.

-This program is unique in that it is offered by the interdisciplinary Nancy Richardson Design Center within the College of Health and Human Services.
+This program is unique in that it is offered by the interdisciplinary Nancy Richardson Design Center within the College of Health and Human Sciences.
 Discover the power of collaboration and alternative ways of problem-solving when students from a variety of fields work together providing multiple perspectives that result in better, user-centered outcomes.